In the US, some states are known as community-property states. What is a community property state?

 - Property acquired in a court award

-Most community-property states allow spouses to determine or change the character of their property as community or separate.
+Most community-property states allow spouses to determine or change the status of their property as community or separate.
 The legal term for this action is transmutation.
 There are two important transmutation restrictions:

-If married couples move from a community-property state to a common-law state, this does not change the character of the marital property acquired in the community-property state unless the couple takes steps to change the status.
+If married couples move from a community-property state to a common-law state, this does not change the status of the marital property acquired in the community-property state unless the couple takes steps to change it.